Access guide

 Parking

-There are a small number of parking spaces available for ticket holders with Blue Badges on the Castle Esplanade.
-These are available on a first-come, first-served basis.
+There are a small number of parking spaces available for ticket holders with accessibility requirements on the Castle esplanade.
+These are available upon arrival at the Castle, and may also be booked in advance.

 Castle Terrace NCP is the nearest car park.